 The Data Analysis Assignments will require you to create plots and to analyze data sets using the statistical software R, and write up the results in a clear and concise manner.
-These assignments will be submitted through CrowdMark.
+These assignments will be submitted through Gradescope or Dropbox in CourseLink.
+More information will be posted on the Announcement later.